Updated on August 30, 2019

 Design Specifications

 The SBR tank is designed to add oxygen to wastewater, which enables bacteria to oxidize the organic matter.
 Once aeration stops, sludge settles in the tank.
 After settling the sludge and water is separated, and the effluent continues to flow through the system.
 In most situations, plants are designed with at least two connected SBR to allow for continual wastewater processing.
-A diagram for the SBR illustrates the processes involved in wastewater treatment.

 Technical Support